VeriFIT/mata/FORMAT.md

 ### Symbolic finite automata
 [link](sfa-example.vtf)
 ```
-# Example of a symbolic finite automaton (in the sense of Margus & Loris) in the VATA format [TENTATIVE PROPOSAL, NOT FIXED!!!]
+# Example of a symbolic finite automaton (in the sense of Margus & Loris) in the MATA format [TENTATIVE PROPOSAL, NOT FIXED!!!]
 @SFA               # symbolic finite automaton
 %Name sfa1         # identifier (optional)
 %Initial q1        # initial states (required)